 Do you peel shrimp before cooking?

 For this recipe I’m taking off the shells before cooking.
 Gasp!
-I know, it’s best not to….the shell adds to the flavour and even helps protect them from over cooking.
+I know, it’s best not to….the shell adds to the flavour and even helps protect the shrimp from over cooking.
 But it’s really annoying to have to peel the shrimp while you’re eating.
 I’m all for peel-n-eat shrimp but not when it’s part of a dish you eat with a fork.

 Once they’re all peeled, give them a good rinse and drain well so you can marinate them.
 Shrimp don’t need much time to marinate.
 In fact they shouldn’t be left longer than an hour.
-But having them bask in some good olive oil, salt and pepper and lots of minced garlic will really add to the final dish.
+But having them bask in some good olive oil, salt and pepper and lots of minced garlic will really add to the final flavour.
 There are only a few ingredients in this dish so you want to taste all the components.

 How long do you cook shrimp?

 Here’s the thing about shrimp.
 Many people over cook them.
 It really only takes a few minutes.
 If they curl up into a tight circle with the ends overlapping, they’re over cooked.
 They should look like the letter C. So C is cooked, O is over cooked.
 Easy way to remember right?